KieronKretschmar/MentorGG_ImplementationDocumentation/Git-Strategy.md

 A Release Branch should be created as soon as a repository requires functionality.

-Similar to the `master` branch, a release branch should never be directly pushed to and only modified after a successful (Feature)[..] branch has had a successful (Merge Review)[..].
+Similar to the `master` branch, a release branch should never be directly pushed to and only modified after a successful [Feature](#feature-brances) branch has had a successful [Merge Review](#merge-reviews).

 ## Naming